Cat Spraying: Why It Happens and How to Stop It

 Changes in a cat’s environment can also lead to spraying, says Dr. Lisa Goin, a veterinarian with Heart + Paw in Glen Mills, Pennsylvania.
 “Spraying that is occurring near doors or windows can indicate an outside stressor such as seeing other cats outside,” she says.
 “Spraying in other areas of the home can indicate stressors from inside the home such as new pets, people, and construction.”

-In multi-cat households, competition for resources can cause anxiety that leads to cat spraying.
+In multi-cat households, competition can cause anxiety that leads to cat spraying.
 Some studies suggest that the likelihood of spraying increases in proportion with the number of cats in the home.

 Do Litter Box Setups Contribute to Cat Spraying?

-Cat spraying often has little to do with the litter box itself, says Bennett, which is why a spraying cat may still use the litter box for elimination.
+Cat spraying often has little to do with the litter box itself, says Bennett.
+This is why a spraying cat may still use the litter box for elimination.
 “Spraying is usually the result of some environmental dynamic.
 Cats who spray may also regularly use the litter box for normal urination and defecation.”

-The difference is the location of the urine—puddles of urine on furniture or rugs are more likely to be associated with litter box problems.
-Urine on vertical surfaces such as walls and furniture is true urine spraying and is about communication.
+The difference is the location of the urine.
+Puddles of urine on furniture or rugs are more likely to point to litter box problems.
+Urine on vertical surfaces like walls and furniture is more likely about communication.

-If you have a multicat household, cats may spray if there aren’t enough litter boxes present.
-You should aim to have one litter box per cat, plus one additional one to help relieve stress or territorial issues around litter box habits.
+If you have a multi-cat household, cats may spray if there aren’t enough litter boxes present.
+Aim to have one litter box per cat, plus one more one to help relieve stress or territorial issues.

 Do Male Cats Spray?